 When you go to add a collection, first create the collection folder – we call this a landing spot or to use a metaphor – a baseball mitt.

-As we mentioned in the Key Terms section, you may upload multiple imports to a single collection.
+You may upload multiple imports to a single collection.
 For example, one from a hard drive, a CD and an email.
 Add a descriptive collection name and drag/drop your import onto the collection name.
 Make sure you name your collection something that makes sense to your organizational structure.
 You can organize your folders by topic, business department, date, location.
 Think of this as how you organize folders on your desktop in the file explorer.
 Are you the kind of person whose desktop is cluttered with a pile of hundreds of documents or do you try to categorize your documents into folders for easy access?
 Your organizational strategy depends on the content you have.
 Sometimes it will be useful to mirror the original folder structure.
 All eDiscovery platforms will mirror the folder structure presented during processing.
 You can always see that information, but typically you will have so many folders that you will need to create more general categories.
 You have the option of going as deep as you want with folders and sub-folders.
 In our experience, most people ignore the step of organizing folders.
 If you fall more on the unorganized side, think more about categorizing your imports into meaningful collections during your next project.

 eDiscovery starts with well prepared, well documented preservation and processing.
 When you add documents, there is an annotation component.
 Six months or several years down the line, those audit trails will be available to you.
 That’s why when you process a collection, you should answer questions like “why, when and how is this data in my case?”
 You may think writing an additional label is hyper informative.
 At any time, someone (including yourself!) may come back and say “You collected this data on November of 2017.
 Why did you do it?”
 These are questions that over 50 years, attorneys continue to get asked.